roqetman/whohee/README.md

 # whohee
-file encryption using variable encryption algorithms created mainly to test encryption/decryption speeds this is based on the original roqet teahee.pl script
+File encryption using variable encryption algorithms, created mainly to test encryption/decryption speeds

+This is based on the original roqet teahee.pl script

-WARNING: don't use this on large folders/files (unless you have tons of resources available) it currently takes almost 10 seconds to encrypt 11mb Interested in more on Perl ciphers?: http://www.perl.com/pub/2001/07/10/crypto.html
+WARNING: don't use this on large folders/files (unless you have tons of resources available) - it currently takes almost 10 seconds to encrypt 11mb

+Interested in more on Perl ciphers?: http://www.perl.com/pub/2001/07/10/crypto.html

 <pre>
 whohee: encryption/decryption using variable encryption algorithms
 note: binmode is used, so this should be able to encrypt any file/folder